ZsZs73/SensIR/ESY_Q3A_v0.2.1/tasmota.md

 info: https://tasmota.github.io/docs/Lights/#status-leds
 Click Save, the device will reboot

+## Script
+This script wil read the SML data from pin RX and decode the data

 Navigate to Tools/Edit Script check 'Script enable' and paste the following (the line with # is important!):
 ```